vovapolu/ensime.github.io/editors/emacs/install.md

 ## Unstable Edition

-Note that "unstable" means "it does not have versioned release jars", not "it will crash a lot".
+Note that "unstable" means "it does not have versioned releases", not "it will crash a lot".

 To use the unstable version of ENSIME from MELPA, change to `:pin melpa`: